MIT-LCP/physionet-build/deploy/README.md

 http://uwsgi-docs.readthedocs.io/en/latest/tutorials/Django_and_nginx.html

-FillCopy the nginx configuration file for the site, symlink it from the available sites directory, and remove the default symlink.
+Copy the nginx configuration file for the site, symlink it from the available sites directory, and remove the default symlink.
 Make sure to update this file whenever it is updated in this project.

 ```
 sudo cp /physionet/physionet-build/deploy/physionet_nginx.conf /etc/nginx/sites-available/